 Visiting Puerto Rico is unlike visiting most other Caribbean islands.
 It’s a piece of Latin America that is relatively safe and packed with tourist attractions beyond white sand and beach bars.
 Of course, Puerto Ricans will tell you they have the best beaches in the Caribbean Sea – and you might agree!

-If you are overwhelmed by all of the Puerto Rico things to do on the internet, you aren’t alone.
-This is a large island full of tropical rainforests, bioluminescent bays, coral reefs and marine life, and much more.
+If you are overwhelmed by the Puerto Rico things to do on the internet, you aren’t alone.
+This large island is full of tropical rainforests, bioluminescent bays, coral reefs, marine life, and much more.
 Every tourist in Puerto Rico should venture out of Old San Juan to get the full experience.

 Take a guided tour through the Condado Lagoon on one of the clear bottom night kayaks and see Puerto Rico in a whole new way!
 The night kayak excursion is perfect for all ages, from young teens to adult.
 The trip begins with a safety briefing, where you'll learn about the basic paddle strokes, proper body positioning, and how to maneuver your kayak.
 Then get ready for an amazing experience as you glide under the stars while seeing all the city lights of San Juan.

 Puerto Rico is a beautiful tropical city filled with friendly locals, incredible scenery, and endless opportunities.
 Although it is a small island, you can explore different areas to experience the natural beauty at its finest.
 If you are looking for a fun way to experience nature in a beautiful tropical location, then book this tour!